mhadam/snowplow.wiki-fork/technical-documentation/1b-webhooks/Mailgun-webhook-adapter.md

 Details of the Mailgun webhook format as of 15.12.2017.

-Mailgun sends multiple events together as a `POST` request with all information in the body, with `application/x-www-form-urlencoded` or `multipart/form-data` as the content type.
+Mailgun events as a `POST` request with all information in the body, with `application/x-www-form-urlencoded` or `multipart/form-data` as the content type.

 <a name="adapter" />